diogotcorreia/master-thesis/docs/content/ch05-results.typ

 == Empirical Study <results:analysis>

-To validate the accuracy of #TheTool in real-world scenarios, it has been tested against a large dataset of open-source Python projects.
+To validate the precision of #TheTool in real-world scenarios, it has been tested against a large dataset of open-source Python projects.
 The composition of this dataset is outlined in @results:dataset, and the results of this empirical study are presented in @results:analysis-results.